 Climate change within this century is going to create refugees like never before.
-We have to change attitudes towards immigration, geography, and culture sharing in a drastic way.
-With new technology such as Artificial Intelligence, Gene Modification, and 3D-printing allowing individuals to rival entire countries or region in influence, the need for a global perspective to deal with.
-And it won’t come easy either as Marshall McLuhan said with his prescient quote: “Every new technology necessitates a new war.”
+We have to drastically change attitudes towards immigration, geography, and culture sharing.
+With new technology such as Artificial Intelligence, Gene Modification, and 3D-printing allowing individuals to rival entire countries or regions in influence, the need for a global perspective to deal with this increase in complexity becomes vital.
+And it won’t come easy, as Marshall McLuhan said with his prescient quote: “Every new technology necessitates a new war.”

 A UPPS would HAVE TO include the other “Overview Effect” truisms of Earth with no borders, only being protected by a thin atmosphere, all while hanging in a void at the very minimum.

-I am not trying to pontificate and say that I have all the answers as to how we all live in harmony and sing “kumbaya.”
+I am not trying to pontificate and say that I have all the answers as to how we all live in harmony and sing “Kumbaya.”
 Far from it.
-I completely understand that different cultures have different ways of viewing the world, and the associated values with each.
+I completely understand that different cultures have different ways of viewing the world, and the associated values that each embraces.
 However, we can all agree that some cultures are better than others on specific metrics.
-So how do we all get on the same ULTIMATE metric, and what underlying values are associated with that?
+So how do we all get on the same ULTIMATE or “meta” metric, and what underlying values are associated with that?
 Well again, it would be incredibly ignorant for me to say I have any idea of what that would be, but everything comes back to the Overview Effect being the foundation because of that being our *most* ultimate view of our world.

-Seeing the different Earthrise photos sets a curiosity firestorm inside every human.
-They immediately have to grapple with the photo’s true meanings and implications.
-Which leads us to the need to create the fourth pillar of OE, a Unified Planetary Protection Society.
+Seeing the different Earthrise photos lights a curiosity firestorm inside every human.
+They immediately have to grapple with the photo’s true meanings and implications, leading us to the need to create the fourth pillar of OE, a Unified Planetary Protection Society.

 Putting the OE four pillars & morality together